-- Added disclaimer language to highlight that patents might be involved in the processes we recommend and that it's up to each company to do "due diligence" on finding such patents and seeking appropriate licenses where necessary. - Clarified the difference between measurement using a redirect for downloads and measurement based on complete server logs where downloads occur.
+- Added disclaimer language to highlight that patents might be involved in the processes we recommend and that it's up to each company to do "due diligence" on finding such patents and seeking appropriate licenses where necessary. - Clarified the difference between measurement using a redirect for downloads and measurement based on complete server logs for downloads.
 Section 5.2 - Added language to explain invalid traffic and the difference between general invalid traffic (GIVT) and sophisticated invalid traffic (SIVT).
 Section 5.3 - Clarified that an ad can only be counted as valid if it's part of a valid download. - Described how a "fixed" measurement window and a "rolling" measurement window impact results, and the need to declare which method the company is using.
 Section 5.4.1 - Divided the Podcast Measurement section into two parts: one for the measurement process and one for the metrics.
 Note in Section 5.4.2 - Applied a numbering scheme to simplify cross-reference. - Included language about using a document of methodology (DOM) to be transparent about specific methods (in sections where relevant) - Moved player recommendations from the appendix to the main doc to support player companies working with podcast publishers and distributors.
-Section 7 - Removed the addendum that required filtering out downloads by a UA for Apple Watch and instead included a more broad requirement to account for changing technology.
+Section 7 - Moved the requirement to filter out downloads by a UA for Apple Watch from addendum to body of the guidelines for filtering process.
+Section 5.4.2, Step 1.2. - Included a more broad requirement to account for changes in technology and signaling that might impact measurement.
 Section 8.2